 Analysis: Staff notes the site is currently designated Rural Land lying outside the County UGB, functionally within the Rural Area.
-The requested amendment will extend the Urban Area north and west into the Rural Area.
-Just east of SE 73rd Avenue, the Urban Area lands are only beginning development activities, while other existing and as yet undeveloped residential lands are located further east.
-Further, the preliminary review of the Traffic Study identifies LOS deficiencies that are not currently addressed in existing County and FDOT planning documents, and substandard right-of-way conditions are a further concern in efforts to provide for improvements.
-Extensions of utilities would extend such service further into and along isolated Rural Land designated agricultural properties not eligible for Urban Area development.
+The requested amendment will extend the Urban Area into the Rural Area westward from a site that, while authorized for development, has limited fully approved development plans.
+Additionally, other existing and as yet undeveloped residential lands are located further east/southeast.
+Further, Traffic Engineering has expressed concerns due to the lack of supporting traffic study related to the request, particularly in relation to SE 73rd Avenue, its intersections with SE Hwy 42 and SE 147th Place, and general possible level of service issues in the surrounding area, including portions of SE 147th Place & SE 80th Avenue.
 Staff finds the application is not consistent with Section 163.3.177(6)(a)9b.